renpy/renpy/sphinx/source/config.rst

     looked up in this dictionary to get the layer to show it on.
 If the tag is not found here, :var:`config.default_tag_name` is used.

+.. var:: config.tag_layer = { }

+    A dictionary mapping image tag strings to transforms or lists of transforms.
+When an image is newly-shown without an at clause, the image's tag is looked up in ths dictionary to find a transform or list of transforms to use.

 .. var:: config.thumbnail_height = 75

     The height of the thumbnails that are taken when the game is